cx-language/cx/docs/book/modules.md

 ## Importing C headers

-An import target ending in `.h` imports a C header instead of a C* module.
+An import target ending in `.h` imports a C header instead of a cx module.
 See [Using C libraries](low-level-programming#using-c-libraries).

 ## Compiling files directly